 Our registered office is in Hamilton, Bermuda.
 We have constructed two computer integrated manufacturing print facilities for the production of our products.
-Our 68,000 square foot facility located in Windsor, Ontario, Canada services the North American market and we have recently begun an approximately 92,000 square foot expansion of this facility.
-Our 54,000 square foot facility located in Venlo, the Netherlands services markets outside of North America.
-Our technology development, marketing, finance and administrative offices are located in Lexington, Massachusetts, United States.
+Our 160,000 square foot facility located near Windsor, Ontario, Canada services the North American market.
+Our 54,000 square foot facility located in Venlo, the Netherlands services markets outside of North America and we have recently begun an approximately 77,000 square foot expansion of this facility.
+Our technology development, marketing, finance and administrative offices are located outside of Boston, Massachusetts, United States.
 We operate a customer design, sales and service center in Montego Bay, Jamaica.
+We operate our European marketing office in Barcelona, Spain.
 Our web servers are located in data center space at a Cable & Wireless co-location and hosting facility in Devonshire, Bermuda.